revaturelabs/interviewquestions/Java/Exception Handling/checkedVsUnCheckedExceptions.md

 ---

-2:Show me the syntax of `throw` statement?
+2.What is the syntax of `throw` statement?

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)